Discussion in 'Alternate History Discussion: After 1900' started by katipunero, Nov 29, 2006.

-The Jerry Springer Show: A liberal leaning talk show hosted by the former mayor of Cincinnati Jerry Springer known for a very vocal Democrat during the show run Springer was loved by all Americans for his fun loving attitude and his tendency to call people out whenever he felt they were in the wrong these being the highlights of the show with the audience often shouting Springer name after it the show is most famous though for being the place Al Franken announced he was running for senate and Sean Penn announced he was running for a house seat.
+The Jerry Springer Show: A liberal leaning talk show hosted by the former mayor of Cincinnati Jerry Springer known for being a very vocal Democrat during the show's run Springer was loved by all Americans for his fun loving attitude and his tendency to call people out whenever he felt they were in the wrong these being the highlights of the show with the audience often shouting Springer name after it the show is most famous though for being the place Al Franken announced he was running for senate and Sean Penn announced he was running for a house seat.

-Lasted on Syndication from 1991-1995 then moved MSNBC From 1995-2015 when Springer left the network to do Crossfire on CNN with Governor Jesse Ventura
+Lasted on Syndication from 1991-1995 then moved to MSNBC From 1995-2015 when Springer left the network to do Crossfire on CNN with Governor Jesse Ventura

 This show is also noted as the place a former

 It actually was.
 Although it wasnt celebrities and it was a race to the statue of liberty.
 It was called Lost, or Lost no not that one post jj Abrams series.